mossmatters/mossmattersweb/projects/_posts/2022-05-01-PotentialGraduateProjects.md

 ## Project 3: Phylogenetic Systematics in Flowering Plants

 The phylogenomic toolkit Angiosperms353 has made phylogeny inference from hundreds of genes tractable for flowering plant groups with few genomic resources.
 Targeted DNA sequencing with Angiosperms353 is especially well suited for herbarium specimens, as degraded DNA can be recovered, reducing the need for expensive field work.
 The E.L.
 Reed Herbarium is well suited to host graduate students interested in phylogenetic systematics of flowering plants of the southwest United States, especially Texas and New Mexico.
 Examples of possible taxa to work on include *Haplopappus*, *Cryptantha*, *Egrostris*, and *Bouteloua*.
+Students would work with me to develop phylogenetic systematics projects.

 Work on this project would involve herbarium curation, bioinformatics, targeted DNA sequencing, and taxonomic revisions using phylogenetic and morphological data.
 Possible field work and/or travel to other herbaria to collect new specimens.